Mark Lodato

 Appointed dean of the S.I.
 Newhouse School of Public Communications in 2020, Mark J. Lodato leads a team of some 200 faculty and staff at a school with approximately 2,400 students.

-Lodato has reinforced the Newhouse School’s reputation as the premier school in its field, a forward-thinking institution that pivots to align with the needs of the fast-moving media and communications industries.
+Lodato has reinforced Newhouse’s reputation as the premier school in its field, a forward-thinking institution that pivots to align with the needs of the fast-moving media and communications industries.
 Recognized as a prominent voice in higher education journalism and communications, Lodato serves along with a select number of deans on the Carnegie-Knight Initiative on the Future of Journalism Education, among other leadership positions.

-Bolstering research and creative activity efforts has also been a priority under Lodato, aligning with Syracuse University’s top-flight status as an R1 research institution.
-Specifically, the school has committed to take a leading role in the research and national conversation around the responsible use of artificial intelligence in communications.
+Bolstering research and creative activity efforts have also been a priority under Lodato, aligning with Syracuse University’s top-flight status as an R1 research institution.
+The school is committed to taking a lead role in the research and national conversation around the responsible use of artificial intelligence in communications.

-Affirming Newhouse’s reputation for academic excellence and preparing students for career success, an April 2023 reaccreditation report lauded the school as one of the “very best” for mass communications.
-Lodato also led Newhouse as the school formulated a five-year strategic plan that focuses on how engaged digital citizenship will drive the future of journalism and mass communications.
+Affirming Newhouse’s reputation for academic excellence, an April 2023 reaccreditation report lauded the school as one of the “very best” for mass communications.

 Besides serving on the Carnegie-Knight initiative, Lodato represents the Association of Schools of Journalism and Mass Communication (ASJMC) on the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC).
 He also is a member of the Hearst Foundation’s Journalism Awards Steering Committee.